JohnNDaras/NNDL_research_project/python/README.md

 ```

 **Purpose:**
-Finds the smallest threshold \( \tau \) such that the one‐sided Wilson score lower bound on recall
+Finds the smallest threshold τ such that the one‐sided Wilson score lower bound on recall

 ![Image](https://github.com/user-attachments/assets/f2dc415e-82ed-4669-9514-42e1ad28f326)